 One of the pivotal aspects of replicating genetic material is ensuring that progeny cells receive accurately copied sets of the parent cell genetic information.
 Cells ensure replication accuracy by a proofreading activity that is achieved by the DNA Polymerase enzyme.
 While it is the job of DNA polymerase to produce new copies of genetic information from template DNA strands of a parent cell, this same enzyme is responsible for double-checking its work by proofreading.
 DNA polymerase is also capable of revising its own errors by deleting or adding nucleotides as needed.
 For example, if a cell were exposed to an environmental pathogen that caused DNA damage, then DNA Polymerase could correct this mistake to prevent the genetic problem from being passed onto more cells through cell replication and division.
-In extreme cases DNA polymerase can cleave problematic portions of DNA, produce a new strand of DNA and fit it into the spot that was previously removed.
+In extreme cases, DNA polymerase can cleave problematic portions of DNA, produce a new strand of DNA, and fit it into the spot that was previously removed.

 Mitosis

 It is important to note that cells divide and replicate their DNA at separate times, not simultaneously.
 In order for a cell to divide, it must first condense its DNA into short H-shaped DNA molecules known as chromosomes.
 The chromosomes then split into two long rods known as chromatids.
 Then each pair of chromatids is divided and distributed into two daughter cells through a process known as mitosis.
 Mitosis is accomplished by attaching chromosomes to a bundle of microtubules, which are also known as the mitotic spindle.
 The process of mitosis is comprised of five separate phases.
 The first, Prophase, is the phase in which mitotic spindle is formed and the chromosomes condense.
 Next, during Prometaphase, the nuclear envelope of the cell is degraded so that the chromosomes can attach to the mitotic spindle.
 The spindle attaches to the chromatids of each chromosome at a specialized locale of the chromatid, known as the kinetochore.
 Following Prometaphase is the Metaphase.
-During the Metaphase chromosomes line up across the equatorial plane of the mitotic spindle.
-Anaphase comes next during which the now separated chromatids move towards the opposite ends of the line of spindle.
+During the Metaphase, chromosomes line up across the equatorial plane of the mitotic spindle.
+Anaphase comes next, during which the now separated chromatids move towards the opposite ends of the line of spindle.
 The final phase is Telophase.
 During Telophase the nuclear envelope redevelops around each pair of the unraveling chromatids and the chromosomes begin to spread out.
 Divisions occur and the result is two new cells.

 The most important step in Mitosis is the attachment of the chromatids to the opposing poles of the spindle.
 This process is crucial because it ensures that daughter cells will receive complete sets of chromosomes.
 As previously stated, the mitotic spindle is composed of microtubules.
 These microtubules extend from one pole to the opposite pole.
 These microtubules are responsible for contracting during anaphase resulting in chromatids being pulled apart and unraveling to help form future genetic information.
 Centrosomes are found at the ends of the poles of the mitotic spindle.
 These microscopic structures are responsible for helping sort mitotic spindle.
 A pair or cylindrical centrioles can be found in the centrosome.
 The centrioles are also made up of microtubules.

 After Mitosis reaches completion, the cell undergoes a process known as cytokinesis.
-During cytokinesis the cytoplasm of the cell divides in two.
+During cytokinesis, the cytoplasm of the cell divides in two.
 Cytokinesis in eukaryotes (such as humans), occurs by the constriction of the cell about a circle of actin and myosin, the microfilaments of muscles.
 The parent cell splits into two daughter cells, each of which contains the same number of chromosomes as the parent cell.
 Each cell should have 23 chromosomes at the completion of cytokinesis.

 Meiosis